Special Weather Statement issued for Kimball by NWS - News Break

 Special Weather Statement issued for Kimball by NWS

-Effective: 2021-06-23 14:54:00 CDT Expires: 2021-06-23 18:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Kimball SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN KIMBALL COUNTY UNTIL 500 PM MDT At 428 PM MDT, Doppler radar was tracking several strong thunderstorms near Kimball, moving northeast at 10 mph.
-Half inch hail and wind gusts up to 50 mph will be possible with these storms.
-Locations impacted include Kimball, Dix and Kimball Airport.
-This includes Interstate 80 in Nebraska between mile markers 18 and 34.alerts.weather.gov
+Effective: 2021-06-23 14:54:00 CDT Expires: 2021-06-23 17:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Kimball SIGNIFICANT WEATHER ADVISORY FOR CENTRAL KIMBALL COUNTY UNTIL 430 PM MDT At 412 PM MDT, Doppler radar was tracking a strong thunderstorm near Kimball, moving northeast at 20 mph.
+Half inch hail and wind gusts of 50 to 55 mph will be possible with this storm.
+Locations impacted include Kimball and Kimball Airport.
+This includes Interstate 80 in Nebraska between mile markers 15 and 26.alerts.weather.gov